espen795/Likeback-Tinder-Likes/README.md

 Download Python: https://www.python.org/downloads/
 Install Python

 You need to get your API refresh token.
 The easiest way is through Tinderweb.
+The example is for Chrome, the steps for other browsers might differ slightly.
 1) Go to https://tinder.com/
 2) Press F12
 3) Navigate to tab Application